Sentinel: Decoding Context Utilization via Attention Probing for Efficient LLM Context Compression: Experiments

 \paragraph{Proxy Model Setup}

-Unless otherwise specified, Sentinel uses \texttt{Qwen-2.5-0.5B-Instruct} as the default proxy model for attention-based feature extraction and sentence relevance probing, with a chunk size of 1024 tokens.
+Unless otherwise specified, Sentinel uses \texttt{Qwen-2.5-0.5B-Instruct} as the default proxy model for attention feature extraction and probing, with a chunk size of 1024 tokens.
+To analyze scaling behavior, we additionally evaluate proxy models from multiple families, including Qwen-2.5, Qwen-3, LLaMA-3, and Mistral variants ranging from 0.5B to 8B parameters.

-\paragraph{Evaluation Models} Following LLMLingua setup, we use \texttt{ChatGPT (gpt-3.5-turbo)} as the primary model for evaluation.
-To assess the generality of our method, we also experiment with \texttt{Qwen-2.5-7B-Instruct} in our main results.
+\paragraph{Evaluation Models} We use \texttt{gpt-3.5-turbo} as the primary model for evaluation.
+To assess the generality of our method, we additionally evaluate with \texttt{Qwen-2.5-7B-Instruct} in our main results.
 All evaluations follow the LongBench prompt and decoding setup \citep{bai2024longbench}, as detailed in Appendix~\ref{sec:llm-eval-settings}.